Diagnosis of CdLS

 The diagnosis of CdLS is primarily a clinical one based on signs and symptoms observed through an evaluation by a physician, including a medical history, physical examination and laboratory tests.

-Although three separate gene mutations have been identified as causing CdLS, not every person tests positive for one of these gene changes.
+Although five separate gene mutations have been identified as causing CdLS, not every person tests positive for one of these gene changes.
 If you suspect your child has CdLS, a genetic specialist can help.Request A Diagnostic Checklist

 Frequently Asked Questions About Diagnosis